MicrosoftDocs/VBA-Docs/api/Publisher.Page.XOffsetWithinReaderSpread.md

 ## Example

-This example creates a shape on the second and third pages of the active publication and then sets the position of the shape on the third page to the diagonally opposite corner of the page from the shape on the second page.
+This example creates a shape on the second and third pages of the active publication, and then sets the position of the shape on the third page to the diagonally opposite corner of the page from the shape on the second page.
 For this example to work, the active publication must have at least three pages.

 ```vb
 Sub OffsetShapePositions()